How we approached collaborative editing

 # Real-time collaborative editing in CKEditor 5

 So far, we talked about implementing real-time collaborative editing in general.
-Those low-level topics were platform-agnostic, but there is also the second part of this big puzzle — the end-user features and the platform’s architecture that allows to implement these features.
+Those low-level topics were platform-agnostic, but there is also the second part of this big puzzle — the end-user features and the platform’s architecture that allows implementing these features.

 # Dedicated collaboration features

-Users’ selection feature – Visual highlights at exact places where other users are editing to further emphasize the collaboration aspect and help users navigate inside the edited document.
+- Users’ selection feature – Visual highlights at exact places where other users are editing to further emphasize the collaboration aspect and help users navigate inside the edited rich-text document.

 # Support for rich-text editing features